 A Brief History Of Improvisation In Music

-‘Music improvisation’ is defined as the playing of music creatively in the moment, often in response to other musicians.
-It is predominantly a live music phenomenon; adding suspense, fun and unpredictability to a live show, although many musicians often improvise in the studio too.
-Improvised music is said to have been around for many years before the first notation of formal music, but it was first recognised by theorists as a distinction from more structured and traditional music around the 15th Century.
+‘Music improvisation’ is defined as the playing of music creatively at the moment, often in response to other musicians.
+It is predominantly a live music phenomenon; adding suspense, fun, and unpredictability to a live show, although many musicians often improvise in the studio too.
+Improvised music is said to have been around for many years before the first notation of formal music, but it was first recognized by theorists as a distinction from more structured and traditional music around the 15th Century.
 Even classical composers such as Handel and Bach were known for their improvisational skills, often improvising on harp or pipe organs.

-Although music improvisation traditionally plays a small role in classical compositions and performances, it was the jazz and blues musicians of the early 20th Century who really brought improvisation to the forefront.
+Although music improvisation traditionally plays a small role in classical compositions and performances, it was the jazz and blues musicians of the early 20th Century who brought improvisation to the forefront.
 Improvisation is a key component of both jazz and blues music, from Miles Davis and Giles Petersen to BB King and John Mayer today – they are all masters of improvisation.

 How To Improvise While Playing Music

-A good tip for starting to improvise is to play along with records – this is how some favourite musicians learned their craft, listening to the radio or their record collection and simply playing along.
+A good tip for starting to improvise is to play along with records – this is how some favorite musicians learned their craft, listening to the radio or their record collection and simply playing along.
 This can be a great starting point!
 After that, you can try and play independently, altering the rhythm of the piece, or maybe the key and adding in sections where open improvisation can be done.
 This is sure to be a lot of fun!
 As John Abercrombie said, “you’re just sort of searching for this ‘thing’ and sometimes you get it and sometimes you don’t”.

 How To Improvise On Guitar

 When learning guitar, it’s highly unlikely that anyone would start with improvisation unless they were born as a genius like Hendrix or Satriani.
 Hendrix even took it as far as playing with his mouth!
 Traditionally, artists start with learning where the strings and notes are and then move on to strumming chords and a basic level of fingerpicking.
-Once the basics are down, improvisation on guitar really relies on musicians having some kind of knowledge of the scales which can be improvised with.
+Once the basics are down, improvisation on guitar relies on musicians having some kind of knowledge of the scales which can be improvised with.
 Once an artist has got that down, they can improvise quite a lot of different music.